Sign Up For Special Offers & Exclusive Content

 Can I Exercise With A Cold?

-✓ A blocked or runny nose:
+Blocked or runny nose:

-✓ Symptoms that only affect you “above the neck.”
+Symptoms that only present above the neck;

-When NOT To Exercise
+When To Avoid Exercise

 ✗ Fever or high temperature;